Please read the information below before offering to rehome any of our small furries.

 If you’re interested in adopting rabbits please read the information linked here.

-Minimum housing requirements for a pair of rabbits is a 6x2ft hutch, and a 8x4ft run.
+Housing requirement is a ‘minimum’ sized 6x2x2ft hutch with a minimum ‘attached’ 60 SQUARE FEET secure run with a height of 3 foot PLUS freedom to a secure garden/alternative area for stimulation, or a bespoke set up; exercise space and enrichment is most important!
+The same applies to indoor housing space in terms of dimension.
 This gives the rabbits the space they need for exercise, to prevent boredom, and to be able to exhibit natural behaviour – which in a 4ft hutch, they cannot do.
 Without this space, rabbits will be incredibly bored and if not desperately sad, then desperately frustrated.
 Please see our photo examples of approved housing, and contact us for more information or advice.
 We are willing to consider different variations of this space, so please contact us to discuss.
 Apologies, but you will be turned down if you cannot provide housing to the requirements.

 Rabbits are the most forgotten pet in Britain; more often than not they are left in hutches on their own 24/7 for years, rarely cleaned, fed, watered and handled-this is cruelty.
 We are looking for dedicated and caring rabbit owners to ensure our rabbits do not become a statistic!